8.3 filename: Working with short filenames in a command prompt

 use: dir /x shows the short names if there is one, and the long names.

 or: dir /-n shows only the short names, in the original DIR listing format.

-In Windows NT-based operating systems, command prompt (cmd.exe) applets accept long filenames with wildcard characters (question mark ? and asterisk *); long filenames with spaces in them need to be escaped (i.e. enclosed in single or double quotes).
+In Windows NT-based operating systems, the command prompt applet (cmd.exe) accepts long filenames with wildcard characters (question mark ? and asterisk *); long filenames with spaces in them need to be escaped (i.e. enclosed in single or double quotes).

-Starting with Windows Vista, console commands and PowerShell applets perform limited pattern matching by allowing wildcards in filename and each subdirectory in the file path and silently substituting the first matching directory entry (for example, C:\>CD \prog*\inter* will change the current directory to C:\Program Files\Internet Explorer\).
+Starting with Windows Vista, console commands and PowerShell applets perform limited pattern matching by allowing wildcards in filenames and each subdirectory in the file path and silently substituting the first matching directory entry (for example, C:\>CD \prog*\inter* will change the current directory to C:\Program Files\Internet Explorer\).